 A reformer's heart

-At his own pleasure-barge dinner in Adriata, Tarquin spoke openly of dismantling the cruelty woven into fae law — that the lowest High Fae servant holds more rights than the wealthiest lesser faerie, and that he would see the gap between them closed.
-He had witnessed the cruelties firsthand and known good lesser faeries who suffered for nothing.
-This shared conviction is exactly why Rhysand spared him Under the Mountain and hoped to make him an ally: the one other High Lord who cared about the playing field being evened out.
+At his own dinner on the pleasure-barge, he just says it out loud: the lowest High Fae servant has more rights than the wealthiest lesser faerie, and he wants that gap gone.
+He'd seen the cruelty up close, known good lesser faeries punished for nothing.
+This is the whole reason Rhys spared him Under the Mountain and wanted him in the fold — the one other High Lord who cared about levelling the field.
+The bond was right there.

 The betrayal